YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Close scalp examination showing subtle raised texture after a hair transplant

-Are Bumps or Ridges After a Hair Transplant Normal?
+Bumps or Ridges After Hair Transplant: Healing or Warning Sign

 Small bumps after a hair transplant can be normal, especially when scabs are loosening, new hairs are trying to grow, or the skin is mildly irritated.
 But raised rows, firm ridges, spreading painful bumps, pus, heat, or an uneven surface that appears after shedding should not be dismissed without examination.
-A smooth healing scalp and a raised scar like texture are not the same thing.
-If the surface looks more raised week by week, I would want clear photos and, in many cases, an in person assessment.
+A smooth healing scalp and a raised scar-like texture are not the same thing.
+If the surface looks more raised week by week, clear photos and, in many cases, an in-person assessment are needed.

-I understand why this question makes patients nervous.
-After surgery, the scalp becomes the most watched part of the body.
-A small change can feel like proof that something has gone wrong, especially when the clinic gives a vague answer or when the patient has already shed the transplanted hairs.
+This question makes patients nervous because the scalp becomes the most watched part of the body after surgery.
+A small change can feel like proof that something has gone wrong, especially when the clinic gives a vague answer or the transplanted hairs have already shed.

 What is the direct answer if my scalp feels raised?

-The direct answer is this.
-A few small bumps, pimples, or temporary uneven areas can happen during healing, but a firm ridge, a row like raised surface, or skin that looks thick and folded is not something I would call normal from a photo alone.
+A few small bumps, pimples, or temporary uneven areas can happen during healing, but a firm ridge, a row-like raised surface, or skin that looks thick and folded is not something I call normal from a photo alone.
 It needs context, timing, symptoms, and a close look at the scalp.

 During the first 10 to 14 days, the recipient area is still healing from thousands of small openings.
 Scabs, dryness, mild swelling, and tiny red points can make the surface look irregular.
-This is why I do not judge final skin quality in the first days.
+I do not evaluate final skin quality in the first days.

-After the scabs are gone and shedding begins, the surface should gradually look calmer.
-If the skin becomes more raised around week 6, week 8, or later, I think differently.
-At that stage, I want to know whether this is folliculitis, irritation, thick scar response, graft placement depth, dense packing, or another problem.
+After the scabs are gone and shedding begins, the surface should gradually look flatter and less irritated.
+If the skin becomes more raised around week 6, week 8, or later, the question changes.
+At that stage, the scalp has to be checked for folliculitis, irritation, thick scar response, graft placement depth, dense packing, or another problem.

-Some patients send me photos and ask whether they are seeing the same issue I discuss in redness, scabs, and pimples after a hair transplant.
+Some patients send photos and ask whether they are seeing the same issue covered in redness, scabs, and pimples after a hair transplant.
 Sometimes the answer is yes.
-Sometimes the texture is more structural than a simple pimple, and that changes the advice.
+Sometimes the texture is more structural than a small pimple, and that changes the advice.

-The safest rule is simple.
-If a bump is small, isolated, and improving, watch it carefully.
+If a bump is small, isolated, and improving, careful observation may be enough.
 If the scalp surface is forming ridges, rows, or painful swollen areas, do not treat it casually.

 When are small bumps part of normal healing?

 Small bumps can appear when crusts are lifting, when short hairs are trying to come through the skin, or when the scalp becomes dry and irritated.
-In many patients, this settles without leaving a permanent surface change.
-The key is that the bump should not be growing, spreading, or becoming more painful.
+For some patients, this settles without leaving a permanent surface change.
+The deciding detail is that the bump should not be growing, spreading, or becoming more painful.

 There is a difference between a small inflamed follicle and a raised sheet of tissue.
 A pimple has a focal point.
 A ridge has shape and length.
-A row of raised skin tells me to think beyond simple irritation.
+A row of raised skin points beyond ordinary irritation.

-I also ask what the patient has been doing to the area.
+The patient’s handling of the area also matters.
 Scratching, rubbing, picking, harsh washing, or trying to remove every small flake can make the skin more inflamed.
-This is why the guidance around touching grafts after a hair transplant matters even after the first anxious days.
+The guidance around touching grafts after a hair transplant matters even after the first anxious days.

 When do ridges or raised rows need a surgeon to examine them?